 After more than five years spent practicing and teaching Aikido in Ireland, I gave my very last class on Monday, May 18, 2009.
 Practice took place at the dojo Foley Street that I had founded two years before at the request of my friend and teacher Cyril Lagrasta.
 Many practitioners from Cyril's dojo in Phibsboro kindly made the trip and practice with us.
 It was a great opportunity to share with all of them one last time.

-As some of you may know, the new Dublin Aikikai Aikido dojo opened a few weeks ago.
+As some of you may know, Cyril Lagrasta and I recently opened a few weeks ago.
 It is located in Dance Ireland, Foley Street, Dublin 1.
 Today I will give you a little insight of how things are going over there.
 The beginner's course has now been running for 3 weeks and it has to be said that Cyril and I are very pleased with the attendance (about 20 people) and the hard work that the students are putting into the practice.
 Beginning any new activity is often difficult and challenging but as you know, in Aikido, it is even more so.